-We also collect reviews and survey responses from Discriminology members.
+We also collect reviews and survey responses from Discriminology members on their experiences with local schools.
 In addition, each school has a set of research-based strategies for promoting equitable learning environments that our members rate their school on.

 Click on each strategy below to learn more.

-Parents can use Discriminology school report cards to find relevant information about their child’s school, specifically how students of color are treated in comparison to their white classmates.
-Furthermore, our school report cards use the most recent data available from the Department of Education to visualize in a parent-friendly way, the disproportionate burden that exclusionary discipline and other discriminatory policies have on Black and Brown students.
+Every day, parents use Discriminology report cards to find relevant information about their child’s school and how students of color are treated in comparison to their white classmates.
+Furthermore, our school report cards use the most recent data available from the Department of Education to visualize, in a parent-friendly way, the disproportionate burden that exclusionary discipline and other discriminatory policies have on Black and Brown students.

 Anonymously report unfair suspensions or other activity